adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

 The categorical variables, Community and Residence had to be encoded in order to obtain their numerical representations; done using one-hot encoding.

-Size of preprocessed dataset: 96 rows, 12 attributes
+Size of preprocessed dataset: 96 rows, 12 attributes (11 features and 1 target)

 #### Designing the Network